fnplus/curriculum/Clean Code/README.md

 # Clean Code

 If you have ever thought about Tabs versus Spaces, snake_case versus CamelCase, verbNoun variable nomenclature or nounVerb, using is with booleans, or right level of abstraction then you know what it means.
 However, it is just the beginning.
-It's there in mathematics too.
-Mathematicians G.H Hardy and Betrand Russell use the term `elegance` and `rigour` for mathematical beauty.
-The term itself `Clean Code` is sufficiently descriptive and intuitively sensible, yet to put it into practice is as hard as composing a sonata, writing an opus, sculpting David and painting [The Last Supper](https://en.wikipedia.org/wiki/The_Last_Supper_(Leonardo_da_Vinci)).
-So if you are new to this concept, begin with the following links to get a gist of it.
+If you are new to this concept, begin with the following links to get a gist of it.
 You'll get an idea about the same and form an opinion.

 In short Clean Code is -